Artem-Baidachenko/Artem-Baidachenko/README.md

-# Hi there, I'm Artem Baidachenko 👋
+# Hi, My name is Artem Baidachenko 👋
 ### Frontend Developer | HTML5, CSS3, SCSS, JavaScript,

 Frontend Developer with **3+ years of commercial experience** in website development.
 I specialize in creating responsive, cross-browser interfaces based on designs.
 I have worked with modern build tools such as Gulp and Vite, I also have experience with WordPress.